sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 Zhi Wang
 - Implement functions for the current user to skip(pass) #36
+- Implement functions to check whether a certain combination is possible（Completed the check rule of single card）#35

 Weimin Yang
  - define circularlinkedlist to make sure this is a turn-based game #35